 It is envisaged that practitioner enquiry will become an integral aspect of the day-to-day practice of teachers and other education professionals (General Teaching Council for Scotland).
 It is argued that teachers who engage in research have a better understanding of their practice and ways to improve it.
 Practitioner enquiry can play a major part in making change more sustainable and have greater impact on improving outcomes for our learners.
 Midlothian schools are making good progress in embedding practitioner enquiry as an integral part of professional learning and development and improvement methodology.
 An audit identified that all schools in Midlothian included practitioner enquiry within their School Improvement Plan.
 The SEIC In service Day provided an in depth look at the What, Why and the How of Practitioner Enquiry with Midlothian teachers making up 68% of the delegate list.
 Further support and knowledge will be drawn from our SEIC Research School, Woodburn Primary School, and links with Learning Schools, Pedagogy Pioneers and SEIC Associates will further strengthen our improvement agenda.
-The impact upon learners will be evaluated and reported on at Q4.
+The impact upon learners will be evaluated as part of our ongoing collaboration with colleagues form across the SEIC.